skeema/skeema/README.md

 ## Downloading

-Pre-built `skeema` binaries for Linux and macOS will be supplied later in Q2, once a formal release occurs.
-Stay tuned!
+Pre-built `skeema` binaries for Linux and macOS can be downloaded from the [releases](https://github.com/skeema/skeema/releases) page.

 ## Compiling

-Requires the [Go programming language toolchain](https://golang.org/dl/), version 1.9 or higher.
+Compiling from scratch requires the [Go programming language toolchain](https://golang.org/dl/), version 1.9 or higher.

-To download, build, and install (or upgrade) Skeema, run:
+To download, build from master, and install (or upgrade) Skeema, run:

 `go get -u github.com/skeema/skeema`